 Prof is sixty-seven years old, stuck in a job he hates at a small university where he has remained for far too long.
 The only universe in which he travels happily is literature.
 His only close friend is William Shakespeare.

 Murph is twenty-four years old, out of focus, lost in his life.
-He's never traveled anywhere happily, and he's never had a really close friend.
+He's never travelled anywhere happily, and he's never had a really close friend.

 William Shakespeare is four hundred and fifty years old, an icon of art and humanity, with hundreds of millions of admirers and students, and with friends everywhere.